-Discount Rate - The discount rate used to measure the total pension liability was 7.15 percent for the Plan.
-To determine whether the municipal bond rate should be used in the calculation of a discount rate for the Plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
-Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.15 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-The long term expected discount rate of 7.15 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
-The stress test results are presented in a detailed report that can be obtained from the CalPERS website.
+Discount Rate - The discount rate used to measure the total pension liability was 7.15%.
+To determine whether the municipal bond rate should be used in the calculation of a discount rate for the Plan, CalPERS stress tested employer rate plans within the Plan that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
+Based on the testing, none of the tested employer rate plans run out of assets.
+Therefore, the current 7.15% discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
+The stress test results are presented in a detailed report, GASB Statements 67 and 68 Crossover Testing Report for Measurement Date June 30, 2018 based on June 30, 2017 Valuations, that can be obtained from the CalPERS website.